DarrenN/darrenknewton.com/README.md

 ## http://darrenknewton.com
 ### Powered by [Middleman](http://beta.middlemanapp.com/)

-Converted my blog from Octopress over to Middleman.
-I just prefer Middleman's method of site generation to Octopress, which has too many defaults to work around/with.
+Personal blog full of ramblings about programming and software.

 ### Copyright / License information

 http://darrenknewton.com is made with open source software, however, all of the content and templates are Copyright 2013, Darren Newton, all rights reserved.